 From Frederick Douglass speaking out against slavery to Hillary Clinton and Donald Trump trying to get your vote, successful people articulate their ideas clearly.

 If you’re worried that you’re not an effective communicator, take heart.
-Even billionaire investor Warren Buffett was at one time terrified of public speaking until he repeatedly practiced and became a master.
+Even billionaire investor Warren Buffett was at one time terrified of public speaking until he practiced enough.

 Enthusiastic people create success because they’re passionate.
 They love what they’re doing, and we all naturally gravitate toward those who radiate excitement and self-confidence.